IFRCGo/ecv-toolkit/README.md

 ## Epidemic control for volunteers - Toolkit

-**NOTE: This site is currently a work in progress and does NOT have actual content.
-Please do not reference if looking for the toolkit content**
+**NOTE: This site is currently being updated with revised content.
+Thank you for your patience.**

 ### Project overview

 The intention of this project is to deliver the toolkit as a static HTML website, PDF, and as an offline Android app from a single source of data/content.
 The content is stored in plain text files in the 'app/\_disease', 'app/\_action', and 'app/\_message' directories.
 Site translations are stored in plain text files in the 'app/\_data' folder.
 The website is built using [Jekyll](https://jekyllrb.com/).
 PDFs will be generated via a TBD javascript library.

 The automated deployment process also creates the `_android` branch which is bundled Adobe PhoneGap using their PG Build App.
 You can download an .apk file to install the website for offline access on an Android device [here](https://build.phonegap.com/apps/3033001/share).

 ### The toolkit